KevinPHX/CS333AES/README.md

 - run_ILP.py
     - Formats inputs and calls the argumentILP_withJSON.py script to perform ILP for the AAE dataset.
 Writes outputs to the stab/outputs/test_set_optimized_relations.json file.
 Prints classification reports for both revised relations and components, which we stored in the ILP_results.txt file.
 - asap.py
-    - Selects a subset of essays from the ASAP dataset and formats all relevant essays and domain 1 scores into the stab/assets/asap_essays.json file.
+    - Selects a subset of essays from the ASAP dataset and formats all relevant essays and domain 1 scores for storage in the stab/assets/asap_essays.json file.
 - asap_run_ILP.py
     - Formats inputs and calls the argumentILP_withJSON.py script to perform ILP for the ASAP dataset.
 Writes the output to stab/outputs/asap_set2/optimized_relations.json.
 - asap_classification.py